-Term Test: The term test will be conducted in person during the scheduled Monday class time (see top of page 1).
+Term Test: The term test will be conducted in person during the scheduled Friday class time (see top of page 1).
 The test will be approximately 2 hours long.
 More details will be communicated closer to the test date.
-The test will cover material from Weeks 1-5.
+The test will cover material from Lectures 1-6.

-Assignment: You will be given one assignment in the term.
-The purpose of this assignment is to develop your understanding of the statistical properties of the estimators obtained from a generalized linear models.
-This will be useful for developing data analysis skills as well as to develop practical understanding of the methods taught in the class.
-The assignment will have a heavy focus on the use of statistical software (R specifically), and will involve applying the methods learned during lecture to a data set.
+Assignment: You will be given two assignments in the term.
+The purpose of this assignment is to develop your understanding of the properties of the machine learning models taught during the lectures.
+This will be useful for developing predictive modeling skills as well as to develop practical understanding of the methods taught in the class.
+The assignment will have a heavy focus on the use of statistical software (R and python), and will involve applying the methods learned during lecture to a data set.
 The format of the assignments will be as follows:

-- 1. use the methods taught in lecture to perform a small data analysis. - 2. simulate unique datasets and writing your own functions instead of built in R functions.
+1. use the methods taught in lecture to perform a small data analysis by predictive modeling.

-3. solve some mathematical problems and explain the procedure with simulated datasets
+- 2. simulate unique datasets and writing your own functions instead of built in R/python functions. - 3. solve some mathematical problems and explain the procedure with simulated datasets